Back to blog

 Permission boundaries

 The agent can read everything.
-It can query any API, load any configuration, inspect any resource.
 But writes require confirmation.
 Destructive operations require explicit approval with a clear description of what will happen.
-Bulk operations require itemized confirmation.
-The agent is powerful for information retrieval and cautious for state changes.

 The window